Frequently Asked Questions

 Can I bring my pet?

-The Edge is a Wildlife Friendly Campus.
-Please leave pets offsite.
-We recommend dropping off pets for a stay at Happy Tails Pet Resort in Huntsville.
+The Edge is a wildlife-friendly centre, and our accommodations are not set up for animal inhabitants.
+Please leave personal pets with a friend, or consider dropping them off for a stay at Happy Tails Pet Resort in Huntsville.

 Are experiences Family Friendly?

 Most of our retreats & lodge-based experiences are designed as adult experiences and have a minimum age of 14, with the exception of private custom programs such as Family Reunions and School & Youth Trips.

 Our Algonquin Park adventure canoe trips are absolutely family friendly experiences.
 We plan customized private family Algonquin Park canoe trips for groups as small as four, and families of 2-3 are welcome to join our pre-scheduled trips.
 The minimum age for Algonquin Park canoe trips is 4.